MegavathPavan/Bare-Metal-SPI-Protocol-Driver-for-STM32F412/README.md

-# SPI Communication on STM32F412
+# SPI Communication on STM32F412 - Bare Metal Scratch Implementation

 ## **Aim:**
 Implement the SPI protocol in bare-metal programming on the STM32F412 microcontroller without using external libraries.